ccapdev1920T2/s11g12/README.md

 After this you will be directed to your profile

 10. ### Log In
-You can close the app an rerun it.
+You can close the app and rerun it.
 On the navigation bar click on user then "Login / Sign up".
 ```
 Email: wendell@gmail.com
 Password: 123